wmarizane/net-app/README.md

 The application follows a standard Client-Server architecture:

-- Server: Manages all client connections, assigns unique IDs, forwards messages between clients, and maintains an updated list of active clients.
+- Server: Manages all client connections, assigns unique ID for clients and their messages, forwards messages between clients, and maintains an updated list of active clients.

 - Clients: Connect to the server, retrieve active clients, send and receive messages, and perform actions like search, delete, and exit.